 There is a shift towards live commerce evident in the business landscape as both consolidation and fragmentation continue to unleash a new era of B2C streaming.
 More and more business enterprises worldwide are taking the lead in deploying live streaming as a mainstream digital marketing tactic.
 Hence, live streaming is emerging as the silver lining to their profitability clouds.
 As the COVID-19 pandemic marked the shift from the brick-and-mortar economy to a more ‘store-less’ environment, live streaming will set the pace as one of the fastest-growing advertising categories in 2021.

-Our experts further suggest that live commerce has provided the necessary push towards revolutionizing the retail industry by fostering a combination of e-commerce and live streaming.
-This has eventually resulted in the shift towards shoppable media that has become a popular monetization method for the brands.
+Our experts further suggest that live commerce has provided the necessary push toward revolutionizing the retail industry by fostering a combination of e-commerce and live streaming.
+This has eventually resulted in the shift towards shoppable media, which has become a popular monetization method for brands.
 According to the latest report from the Interactive Advertising Bureau (IAB), live stream-generated sales are predicted to double to a massive $120 billion globally in 2021.

 Industry analysis suggests that while 2020 failed to acknowledge the whole hype, 2021 will be the year of cloud gaming as the global gaming industry places all its bets on subscription servers.
 Hence, it is expected to move away from the one-time purchase of structured games towards instantaneous payment infrastructure in the gaming industry.
 The cloud gaming market is expected to grow with a $2.4 billion year-on-year growth rate between 2020 and 2024.

 The live streaming wars are expected to accelerate during 2021 while the service providers strive hard to offer live streaming solutions to grab a smart chunk of the market share.
-Prominent names such as Netflix, Prime, Disney Plus, and Apple Plus are now offering mobile phones with OTT streaming services to cater to the rapidly growing live streaming niche.
+Prominent names such as Netflix, Prime, Disney Plus, and Apple Plus now offer mobile phones with OTT streaming services to cater to the rapidly growing live streaming niche.
+Interestingly, according to Uscreen research, the OTT market was worth $121.61 billion in 2019 and is projected to grow to $1.039 trillion by 2027.
 The battle is expected to become even more fierce over that last subscriber who can eventually help fight competition.
 This shift towards OTT and the evolution of on-demand viewing is expected to revolutionize how people generate and consume content in 2021.